davish/website/content/posts/switching-to-emacs.md

   - post/images/emacs-screenshot.png
 tags:
   - untagged
+summary: "How I learned to stop worrying and love the keyboard."
 ---

 My personal editor journey has been kind of strange.
 I started off using Sublime